rian39/notes/dewey_experience_nature.md

 Honest empirical method why will state when and where and the act of selection took place, and thus enable others Selective choice, denoted as it and test its worth.
 30

-First, that refined methods and products be traced back primary experience, in all its hetero- so that the needs and problems out of to their origin in geneity and fullness ; which they arise and which they have to satisfy be acknowledged.
+First, that refined methods and products be traced back primary experience, in all its heterogeneity  to their origin in and fullness; so that the needs and problems out of  which they arise and which they have to satisfy be acknowledged.
 Secondly, that the secondary methods and conclusions be brought back to the things of ordinary experience, in all their coarseness and crudity, for verification.
 36

 We confine ourselves to one outstanding fact: the evidence that the world of empirical things includes the uncertain, unpredictable, uncontrollable, and hazardous.
 42